CERTIFICATE IV IN INTERIOR DECORATION

 The program will be delivered on campus and will be face-to-face delivery.
 OPIE provides students with learning support assistance through access to resources such as the library and learning materials.

-The training program covers 19 units of competency taken from the Qualification.
-There are 8 core units and 11 units may be chosen from the elective list in Group A and B, with a minimum of 7 units from Group A and the rest to be made up of Group B.
+The training program covers 13 units of competency taken from the Qualification.
+There are 12 core units and 1 unit may be chosen from the elective list, to the value of 40 or 50 hours.

 A range of assessment strategies is employed for this qualification and the choice of strategy is dependent on the nature of the unit of competency.
 Strategies may include but not limit demonstrations, observation, projects, presentations, knowledge tests, reports and interviews.